 “There’s obviously a different context and a different atmosphere; we’re actually seeing the results,” Stevens said.
 “During those rallies [in 2020], we were hyping everybody to get out there and vote, but now everybody’s voted.
 The polls are closed, so now we’re just anxiously waiting.”

-At polling locations and watch parties across Fulton, Southerner staffers collected data in a survey on the top issues that decided voters’ decisions in the 2024 election.
+At polling locations and watch parties across Fulton County, Southerner staffers collected data in an informal survey on the top issues that decided voters’ decisions in the 2024 election.

 Friend and campaigner for the late civil rights leader John Lewis, Bobby Paul believes that civic engagement and research of candidates is vital to an informed electorate.